stackless-dev/stackman/README.md

 with a different implementation, making the switching code itself incompatible.

 Our work on additional stack-manipulating libraries prompted us to try to distill this functionality in its rawest form into a separate, low-level, library.
-Such that any project, withing to implement *co-routine*-like behaviour on the C-stack level, could make use of simple, stable code, that can be easily extended for additional platforms as they come along.
+Such that any project, wishing to implement *co-routine*-like behaviour on the C-stack level, could make use of simple, stable code, that can be easily extended for additional platforms as they come along.